jokergoo/pkgndep/README.md

 When developing R packages, we should try to avoid directly setting dependencies to "heavy packages".
-The "heaviness" for a package means, the additional dependent packages it brings to.
+The "heaviness" for a package means, the number of additional dependent packages it brings to.
 If your package directly depends on a heavy package, it brings several consequences:

-1. Users need to install a lot of additional packages if they install your package ( which brings the risk that installation of some of the packages may fail and it makes your package cannot be installed).
+1. Users need to install a lot of additional packages if your package is installed (which brings the risk that installation of some packages may fail that makes your package cannot be installed neither).
-2. The namespaces that are loaded into your R session after loading your package (by `library(your-pkg)`) will be huge (you can see it by `sessionInfo()`).
+2. The namespaces that are loaded into your R session after loading your package (by `library(your-pkg)`) will be huge (you can see the loaded namespaces by `sessionInfo()`).

-And you package will be "heavy" as well and it may take long time to load your package.
+You package will be "heavy" as well and it may take long time to load your package.

 In the DESCRIPTION file of your package, those "directly dependent pakcages" are always listed in the "Depends" or "Imports" fields.
-To remove the heavy packages that are not offen used in your package, it is better to move them into the "Suggests" fields and load them only when they are needed.
+To get rid of the heavy packages that are not offen used in your package, it is better to move them into the "Suggests" fields and load them only when they are needed.